musairul/bettergit/README.md

 **[⭐ Star this project](https://github.com/musairul/bettergit)** • **[🐛 Report Bug](https://github.com/musairul/bettergit/issues)** • **[💡 Request Feature](https://github.com/musairul/bettergit/issues)**

-Made with ❤️ by developers, for developers
+Made with ❤️ for developers who want Git to be simple and powerful.

+Star ⭐ this repository if BetterGit helped you!

 *Transform your Git workflow today*